QuidelOrtho (QDEL)

 QuidelOrtho Trailing 12-Month Return On Invested Capital

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, QuidelOrtho’s ROIC has decreased significantly over the last few years.
-Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.
+Over the last few years, QuidelOrtho’s ROIC has unfortunately decreased significantly.
+We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.

 11. Balance Sheet Assessment